gaganPrasadOnGitHub/optimize-search/README.md

 - Clone the repository.
 - Open `index.html` in your browser.
 - Start typing in the search input to see how many API calls are made under each method.

+## License

+This project is open source and free to use.